forcedotcom/CustomMetadataLoader/README.md

 </a>

 v 3.0
-Custom Metadata tool now supports migration of Custom Settings/Custom Objects to Custom Metadata Types along with migration of records.
+Custom Metadata tool now supports migration of Custom Settings or Custom Objects to Custom Metadata Types along with migration of records.
 If you already have Custom Metadata Type, then it can just migrate the Custom Settings/Custom Objects records.

 v 2.0
 The Custom Metadata loader tool now supports updates of existing custom metadata records.
 Load the csv file with updates to existing records, and use the tool the import and update the records.